Media Relations, Public Relations and Corporate Communications Team

-Journalists should always work with the media relations team first to coordinate interviews.
-Each media relations specialist represents several departments or specialties of medicine and is available to respond to media inquiries or interview requests in a timely manner.
+Journalists should always work with our team first to coordinate interviews.
+Each team member represents several departments or specialties of medicine and is available to respond to media inquiries or interview requests in a timely manner.
 If you are a journalist and unsure which specialty would be most appropriate for your request, please send an inquiry to JHMedia@jhmi.edu.
 Thank you.

 - Media Relations Phone: 410-955-6681